A Randomized Approach for Tight Privacy Accounting: Acknowledgments

 \section{Acknowledgments}

 This work was supported in part by the National Science Foundation under grants CNS-2131938, CNS-1553437, CNS-1704105, the ARL’s Army Artificial Intelligence Innovation Institute (A2I2), the Office of Naval Research Young Investigator Award, the Army Research Office Young Investigator Prize, Schmidt DataX award, and Princeton E-ffiliates Award, Amazon-Virginia Tech Initiative in Efficient and Robust Machine Learning, and Princeton's Gordon Y. S. Wu Fellowship.
+We are grateful to anonymous reviewers at NeurIPS for their valuable feedback.